goraidebjyoti/ClinicalTrialEligibiltyChecker/readme.md

 It is not intended to replace clinical judgment.

-## LICENSE
+## License

 Internal research use only.
 Contact the authors for redistribution, clinical deployment, or commercial use permissions.